Vaginal stenosis: Vaginal Dilator Therapy (VDT)

 Stenosis of the vagina is typically treated with vaginal dilator therapy (VDT), but evidence is lacking for its efficacy.
 Vaginal dilators are smooth, cylindrical-shaped devices that promote stretching and relaxation of the vaginal tissue.
 Vaginal dilator therapy requires a consistent routine and may cause physical and/or psychological discomfort, which makes adherence to treatment difficult.
 It may be difficult to evaluate the efficacy of vaginal dilation therapy as measures of sexual function and quality of life are hard to quantify and control for.
 Optimal duration of vaginal dilator therapy and its improvements on sexual function and cancer-related outcomes remain unclear.

 Although there is no high level evidence, many guidelines and reviews suggest the use of vaginal dilator therapy after pelvic radiation therapy.
 It is believed that this therapy stretches vaginal tissues and the vaginal canal, leading to epithelial cell growth, and decreasing potential circumferential fibrosis.
 Some studies have even suggested correlations between VDT and preventing risk of severe vaginal stenosis.

-Some studies have suggested positive patient outcomes when VDT was coupled with greater length of dilation duration.
+Some studies have suggested positive patient outcomes when VDT was coupled with a longer dilation duration.
 Using VDT with meditation and soothing music has also been shown to increase effectiveness, though evidence for this is not high grade.
 Regular psychosocial support and regular follow up visits should occur in order to support this therapy and optimize the treatment.

 Other treatments

 Recent treatment advances include local hyaluronic acid application, laser therapy, and vaginal estrogen treatment but further investigation is needed.
 Hyaluronic acid helps treat vaginal stenosis by retaining moisture to promote vaginal tissue repair.
 There are currently no known contraindications and is commonly used in clinical practice due to its high safety profile.

 Laser therapy has been shown to improve symptoms for people with menopausal genital atrophy, but there are currently not many studies on its effect on people with radiotherapy-induced vaginal stenosis.
 A 2020 study demonstrated an improvement in vaginal length as well as the Vaginal Health Index, though more studies are needed to establish efficacy.

 There are limited studies around vaginal estrogen therapy in people with radiotherapy-induced vaginal stenosis due to concerns around an increased risk of tumor recurrence.
-Similarly, there has been one study conducted that suggests people treated with high dose radiation therapy had a lower likelihood to respond to estrogen treatment.
+Similarly, there has been one study conducted that suggests people treated with high dose radiation therapy have a lower likelihood of responding to estrogen treatment.